 What else can I add to Mozzarella Cheese Sandwich

 If you have left over red bell peppers, you can make pasta sauce, bell pepper pesto or homemade ketchup out of it.
 I also added a whole roasted bell pepper to my healing tomato soup.
 Mozzarella Cheese is great for Caprese Tarts or Watermelon Salad.

 2) On a baking tray, place one red pepper (washed and dried) and put it in the heated oven.
 I don’t baste it with oil or wrap it in foil.

-4) Remove from the oven and let it cool.
+4) Remove from the oven when it starts to blister.
 Set oven to 450 degrees.

-8) Make thin slices out of the mozzarella ball.
-I used about 3 slices per sandwich
+8) Make thin slices out of the mozzarella cheese ball.
+I used 2 slices per sandwich

-9) Take 4 slices of Italian bread and spread the pesto on one side.
+9) Take 4 slices of Italian bread and oil one side

 Mozzarella Cheese Sandwich With Roasted Red Pepper